ncshy/linux-device-drivers/char_driver/README.md

 Uses a semaphore to serialize access to the device.

 Makes use of miscd(Miscellaneous) framework inorder to avoid manually creating device file nodes.

+Write can be tested using:
+echo "world" > /dev/chsleep1

+Read can be tested with:
+dd if=/dev/chsleep1 count=n bs=1
+'n' represents n bytes to be read.